grame-cncm/faustdoc/mkdocs/docs/manual/embedding.md

 - given a FAUST source code (as a file or a string),  calling the `createInterpreterDSPFactory`  function runs the compilation chain (Faust + interpreter backend) and generates the *prototype* of the class, as an `interpreter_dsp_factory` pointer.
 This factory actually contains the compiled bytecode for the given DSP
 - the library keeps an internal cache of all allocated *factories* so that the compilation of the same DSP code -- that is the same source code and the same set of *normalized* (sorted in a canonical order) compilation options -- will return the same (reference counted) factory pointer
 - `deleteInterpreterDSPFactory` has to be explicitly used to properly decrement the reference counter when the factory is not needed anymore.
-You can get a unique SHA1 key of the created factory using its `getSHAKey` method
+A unique SHA1 key of the created factory can be obtained using its `getSHAKey` method
 - next, the `createDSPInstance` method of the factory class, corresponding to the `new className` of C++, instantiates an `interpreter_dsp` pointer, to be used as any regular Faust compiled DSP object, run and controlled through its interface.
 The instance contains the interpreter virtual machine loaded with the compiled bytecode, to be executed for each method
 - since ``interpreter_dsp`` is a subclass of the `dsp` base class, an object of this type can be used with all the available `audio` and `UI` classes.
 In essence, this is like reusing [all architecture files](https://faustdoc.grame.fr/manual/architectures/) already developed for the static C++ class compilation scheme like `OSCUI`, `httpdUI` interfaces, etc.